bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 ------------------------------------------------------------------

 The structures should be cleaned of all those molecules that are not relevant to your study.
+It is worth mentioning here that crystallographic waters are very important for protein stability and enzymatic reactivity and therefore, they should not be discarded without a proper visual assessment.

 Asessing the protonation states of your biomolecule
 ---------------------------------------------------